 IUCN China was invited to participate in a media field reporting campaign named “Travel across Ecological Marine Territory” sponsored by the State Oceanic Administration of China.
 During the event, participants visited Juhua Island and Pan Jin municipality in Liaoning province, exploring successful cases and best practices in marine protection and restoration in China.

 Oceans are the cradle of life, and coastal areas, including intertidal areas and wetlands, are rich in biodiversity and an important contributor to local economies.
-According to data from China in 2013, there were 35.1 million people working in marine related fields, creating more than RMB 5,400b (US$ 786b) in economic activity.
+According to data from China in 2013, there were 35.1 million people working in marine-related fields, creating more than RMB 5,400b (US$ 786b) in economic activity.

 Juhua Islands: Creating mutual benefits for marine economic development and ecosystem protection by ecological management of natural resources

-Hu Lu Dao municipality in northeast China is a important harbour city in Liao Ning province, which has China's second longest provincial coast line of 261 km.
+Hu Lu Dao municipality in northeast China is an important harbour city in Liao Ning province, which has China's second longest provincial coast line of 261 km.
 With 3,200 square kilometres of maritime area and 33 docks in total, marine resources and marine transport are important contributors to the economy of the municipality.

 Residents understand that their livelihoods depend on the marine environment, and that it is their responsibility to protect it, and the municipal authorities aim to sieze the economic opportunities of the revival of the area while preserving local ecosystems.